 If your event budget allows for catering, that’s likely to be the most worry-free food option, although you’ll pay a premium for the convenience of it.
 Go through your mental rolodex of contacts to see if you have any family members, friends, or potential partners in the food industry who may be willing to exchange a significant discount on food and services for publicity at your event.
 Plan to have a large banner displayed at your practice open house with the logos of contributors to the event.

 On a tighter budget, or simply if you prefer to splurge on other areas, there are still easy-ish food options for feeding a crowd.
 For the morning, there are donuts, muffins, bagels, croissants, granola bars, fruit, and drinks.
 If the refreshments will be consumed by children inside your office, weigh food and beverage options against potential damage to your furniture and flooring, i.e., avoid grape juice.
 When in doubt, serve water as the drink.
-For afternoon and evening parties, here are some refreshment ideas that could be served in various combinations:

 No matter what, have drinks.
 Water bottles (consider the smaller ones), cans of soda, and juice boxes are customary.
-Alcoholic beverages are not only expensive but can also change the feel of your party, so perhaps only serve them at an strictly-adults open house.
+Alcoholic beverages are not only expensive but can also change the feel of your party, so perhaps only serve them at a strictly-adults open house.
 Make this decision in accordance with your practice’s typical patient demographic.
 Have a couple of big trash cans out so you don’t end up with an unsightly litterbug mess that will make cleanup more unpleasant.
 If your practice brand or merely your personal preference includes conscientiousness about the environment, have recycle bins out as well.

 Adults-only open houses don’t require many activities, but you should still have something for people to do.
 Offer food to eat, have music playing (either live music or an easy-listening playlist over a speaker), and be ready to have someone give tours of the office.
 Additionally, have promotional materials available.
 If you’re insurance friendly, you could put out a flyer listing plans you’re in-network for, along with other basic information about the practice.
 Have business cards printed with your new patient special on the back or, better yet, rack cards that also include bullet points of the marketable attributes and services of your practice.
 Parents typically appreciate a dental emergency guide on a magnet.
 Pens with your logo, web address, and phone number (if it will fit) are among the ad specialty items worth getting made to give away.
 These are things that can be included in your start-up marketing campaign.
 That way they won’t take up much, if any, of your open house budget.
 Also, at Practice Cafe you could get interest-free financing.
 Costs for advertising specifically and solely for your event should be included in your practice open house budget.